 Postal Zones are based on the distance a mail piece travels from origination to the destination.
-These distances are formulated into Zones, which are seen on a United States Postal Service (USPS®) zone chart.
-Because zones are calculated based on where you are mailing from, make sure you use a USPS zone chart specific to your originating ZIP code.
+These distances create specific Zones, seen on a United States Postal Service (USPS®) zone chart.

-The first 3 digits (prefix) of your destination ZIP code determine the shipping zone for your mail piece.
-Find the ZIP prefix within the ZIP code range of your destination -- and you will find the postal zone for your mailing in the same row.
+In the chart onscreen, find the ZIP prefix within the ZIP code range of your destination -- and you will find the postal zone for your mailing in the same row.

 Example: To send a package from ZIP code 38012 to ZIP code 06484

 - Use the online tool - OR - Use this sample chart (created based on the originating (380) ZIP code prefix)

 - Find the prefix for the destination ZIP code 06484

 - The prefix for 06484 (064) falls within the 010 - 065 range

 - Your mail piece should go to Zone 6